 Restaurant Licenses: 12 Permits You Need To Open a Restaurant

-Making sense of all the documentation you need to get your restaurant up and running can be a bit overwhelming, so we’ve put together this guide to help you figure out what restaurant licenses you’ll need to get started with.
+Navigating all the documentation can feel overwhelming, which is why we’ve put together this guide to help you understand the restaurant licenses you’ll need to get started in 2026.

 Licenses and Permits You Need to Open a Restaurant